dzulfiqarfr/jakpoststyle/README.md

 ## More resources

-The package mainly uses the `dw_edit_chart()` function from the **DatawRappr** package, which you learn more [here](https://munichrocker.github.io/DatawRappr/reference/dw_edit_chart.html).
+The package mainly uses the `dw_edit_chart()` function from the **DatawRappr** package, which you can learn [here](https://munichrocker.github.io/DatawRappr/reference/dw_edit_chart.html).
-You can read the Datawrapper API documentation [here](https://developer.datawrapper.de/reference).
+You can read Datawrapper’s API documentation [here](https://developer.datawrapper.de/reference).